Dennis Chung

-Dennis Salazar Chung (born 24 January 2001) is a professional footballer who plays as a right-back or a right winger for ADT.
-Born to Chinese father and Filipino mother in Germany, he is a youth international for the Philippines.
+Dennis Salazar Chung (born 24 January 2001) is a professional footballer who plays as an attacking midfielder or winger for One Taguig.
+Born in Germany, he plays for the Philippines national team.

 Club career

 Youth

 As a youth player, he joined the youth academy of Hertha BSC in the German Bundesliga.
 In 2019, Chung signed for German fifth division side Hertha 03.

 College

 Before the 2021 season, he joined the Harcum Bears in the United States.

 Azkals Development Team

 In 2021, he signed for Filipino club ADT.

 International career

 Chung is eligible to represent the Philippines internationally through his mother and is also eligible to represent China internationally through his father.

 Philippines U23

 In 2019, Chung was included in the 20-man squad for the 30th Southeast Asian Games.
 He made his debut for the Philippines U-23 team in a 1–1 draw against Cambodia, scoring the equalizer in the 86th minute.

 In 2021, Chung was included in the 23-man squad for the 2022 AFC U-23 Asian Cup qualification matches against South Korea, Singapore and Timor-Leste.

 At the 2022 AFF U-23 Championship, Chung scored in a 2–1 win against Brunei.

 In 2022, Chung was included in the 20-man squad for the 31st Southeast Asian Games held in Vietnam.
 He scored in the opening match against Timor-Leste, which the Philippines won 4–0.